 Microfiber fabric is a synthetic fabric made with microfiber, extremely fine fibers (smaller than a strand of silk), typically a blend of polyester or nylon but can also be manufactured from Kevlar or Nomex.
 Microfiber is very soft, tough, absorbs water well, and has excellent filtering properties.
 It is typically used to make mats, knits, upholstery, and cleaning cloths.

 Microfleece is a synthetic fabric, polyester based, with characteristics similar to wool.
-It is sometimes used to refer to Polar fleece but actually is the name for the thinnest form of Polar fleece and much softer.
+It is sometimes used to refer to Polar fleece but actually it is the name for the thinnest form of Polar fleece and much softer.
 Microfleece is hydrophobic, retains its insulating quality even when wet, is machine washable, and dries quickly.

 Neoprene fabric is a synthetic rubber fabric.
 Neoprene is extremely flexible and offers excellent insulation properties.
 It is often used for outerwear and swimwear.